 When Naoise saw Deirdre he immediately fell deeply in love with her.
-They both knew that if King Conchobhar was to discover their love then he would have them killed so Naoise confided in his two younger brothers Ainlé and Ardán.
+Both knew that if King Conchobhar was to discover their love then he would have them killed so Naoise confided in his two younger brothers Ainlé and Ardán.
 They planned an escape out of Emain Macha and fled northwards to Antrim and crossed the sea to Alba (Scotland).
-They eventually found safety in Glen Etive where they settled down to an enjoyable life.
+Eventually, they found safety in Glen Etive where they settled down to an enjoyable life.

 Deirdre angers the King

-Out of all the knights he saw warrior Fergus Mac Roth also possessed the purist of heart.
-He called upon Fergus and bade him to leave for Alba and to tell Deirdre and Naoise that he forgave them and wished them only happiness.
+Out of all the knights, he saw warrior Fergus Mac Roth also possessed the purest of heart.
+He called upon Fergus and made him leave for Alba and to tell Deirdre and Naoise that he forgave them and wished them only happiness.
 He also needed Ainlé and Ardán back with his knights because they were too valuable to lose.

 Deirdre returns to Ireland